gbmllr/gbmllr.github.io/gorlaeus/gorlaeus.md

 permalink: /gorlaeus/
 ---

 A working transcription of David Gorlaeus' *Exercitationes philosophicae* (1621).
 It has been generated from an OCR of a scan available on google books.
+At the beginning of  each new page, the page umber is inserted in brackets.
+Obvious missing letters have also been added in brackets, whereas abbreviated words have been silently expanded.
+Ligatures have been generally dissolved (e.g. æ to ae) and accents removed.
+Page breaks reflect the layout of the source, as does *italicized* text. **Bold** emphasis is my addition.

 –